 Nathan Payant, baritone, is a passionate and dedicated conductor, educator and professional singer living in the Denver-metro area.
 He is the co-founder and co-artistic director of Anima Chamber Ensemble.

 Most recently, Nathan completed his tenth and final year as the Director of Choirs at Bear Creek High School in Lakewood, CO, where he directed five different choral ensembles and was the vocal director for the yearly musical.
 During his tenure at Bear Creek, the program doubled in size and three different ensembles were invited to perform at the Colorado Music Educators Association clinic/conference.
-Currently, Nathan is in the second year of his Doctoral program in Choral Conducting and Literature at the University of Colorado, Boulder.
-He is also an adjunct faculty member at Colorado State University, where he directs the 90-person University Chorus.
+Currently, Nathan is in the final year of his Doctoral program in Choral Conducting and Literature at the University of Colorado, Boulder.
+He is also an adjunct faculty member at Colorado State University, where he directs the Concert Choir and 100-person University Chorus.

 Nathan holds a Master of Choral Conducting degree from Colorado State University in Fort Collins and a Bachelor of Music Education degree from Northern State University in Aberdeen, South Dakota.
 When he is not teaching or singing, Nathan enjoys spending time with the loves of his life: his wife, Natalie, and three daughters, Faythe, Ava and Lilian.